Michael Ventris: Early life and education

 Ventris was born into a traditional army family.
 His grandfather, Francis Ventris, was a major-general and Commander of British Forces in China.
 His father, Edward Francis Vereker Ventris, was a lieutenant-colonel in the Indian Army, who retired early due to ill health.
 Edward Ventris married Anna Dorothea (Dora) Janasz, who was from a wealthy Jewish and Polish paternal background.
 Michael Ventris was their only child.

 The family moved to Switzerland for eight years, seeking a healthy environment for Colonel Ventris.
 Young Michael started school in Gstaad, where classes were taught in French and German.
-He soon was fluent in both languages and showing proficiency for Swiss German.
-He was capable of learning a language within a matter of weeks, which allowed him to acquire fluency in a dozen languages.
-His mother often spoke Polish to him, and he was fluent by the age of eight.
-At this time, he was reading Adolf Erman's Die Hieroglyphen in German.
+He soon mastered the Swiss German dialect.
+A few weeks in Sweden after the Second World War enabled him to become competent in Swedish.
+His mother often spoke Polish, and he was fluent in it by the age of eight.

 In 1931, the Ventris family returned home.
-From 1931 to 1935 Ventris was sent to Bickley Hill School in Stowe.
+From 1931 to 1935, Ventris was sent to Bickley Hall School in Bromley, Kent.
 His parents divorced in 1935.
 At this time, he secured a scholarship to Stowe School.
-At Stowe he learned some Latin and Ancient Greek.
+At Stowe he learned some Latin and Greek.
 He did not do outstanding work there – by then he was spending most of his spare time learning as much as he could about Linear B, some of his study time being spent under the covers at night with a torch.

-When he was not boarding at school, Ventris lived with his mother, before 1935 in coastal hotels, and then in the avant garde Berthold Lubetkin's Highpoint modernist apartments in Highgate, London.
+When he was not boarding at school, Ventris lived with his mother, before 1935 in coastal hotels, and then in the avant garde Berthold Lubetkin's Highpoint modernist apartments in Highgate, north London.
 His mother's acquaintances, who frequented the house, included many sculptors, painters, and writers of the day.
 The flat was furnished with the works of Marcel Breuer.
 The money for her artistic patronage came from Polish estates.